Kazakhstan: Natural resources

 There are several large navigable rivers in Kazakhstan.
 All of them flow along the edges of the country, mainly in the north, while the southern and central parts of the river are mostly steppe, often drying up completely in the height of summer.

 Kazakhstan also possesses large deposits of phosphorite.
-Two of the largest deposits include the Karatau basin with 650 million tonnes of P_{2}O_{5} and the Chilisai deposit of the Aqtobe phosphorite basin located in northwestern Kazakhstan, with resources of 500–800 million tonnes of 9% ore.
+Two of the largest deposits include the Karatau basin with 650 million tonnes of P_{2}O_{5} and the Chilisai deposit of the Aktobe phosphorite basin located in northwestern Kazakhstan, with resources of 500–800 million tonnes of 9% ore.

 On 17 October 2013, the Extractive Industries Transparency Initiative (EITI) accepted Kazakhstan as "EITI Compliant", meaning that the country has a basic and functional process to ensure the regular disclosure of natural resource revenues.